 The FDA acknowledged this in 1972 saying, “Because of the uniqueness of homeopathic medicine, the [FDA] Commissioner has decided to exclude homeopathic drugs from this OTC drug review and to review them as a separate category at a later time after the present OTC drug review is complete.”3

 Homeopathic medicines are formulated using commonly available substances and therefore cannot be patented.
-Requiring an NDA for each homeopathic medicine would amount to a de facto permanent ban since no company seeking such an approval could ever obtain a patent that would allow it to recoup its investment.
+Requiring an NDA for each homeopathic medicine would amount to a de facto permanent removal from the marketplace since no company seeking such an approval could ever obtain a patent that would allow it to recoup its investment.
 That means consumers could lose access to a wide array of these inherently safe, nontoxic, effective and affordable medicines.

 Homeopathic medicines are designated as drugs in the Food, Drug, and Cosmetic Act and subject to the provisions of the Homeopathic Pharmacopoeia of the United States (HPUS).

 Federal law recognizes the HPUS as the official listing of approved homeopathic medicines.
 To be eligible for inclusion in the HPUS, the Homoeopathic Pharmacopoeia Convention of the United States (HPCUS) must have determined that the drug is 1) safe and effective; 2) has been prepared according to the specifications of the General Pharmacy and relevant sections of the HPUS; 3) has been submitted with documentation in an approved format; and 4) has demonstrated efficacy in clinical provings,4clinical trials or therapeutic experience.

 As with any drug manufacturer, the FDA is responsible for inspecting homeopathic production facilities to ensure that manufacturing and labeling standards are met as set forth in the Code of Federal Regulations.